 A running Fedora Desktop system with sudo privileged account access.

-Install Zoom on Fedora
+Step 1 – Install Zoom Client on Fedora

 Zoom client package is available in rpm format.
-You can directly download it from its official website or use the below commands to download package.
+You can directly download it from its official website or use the below commands to download the package.

 sudo dnf install wget -y